lilgatitodev/claude-jjs-moveset-creator/README.md

 ## DISCLAIMERS:
 - as said earlier, this is an assistant for moveset makers, however it does have a detailed feature to make movesets from scratch - be aware this is still not so good and they might be buns or generic
 - this is a HEFTY skill, it will use a lot of tokens
+- if you are making a moveset from scratch, your gonna have to fix up the awakening moves IT DOESNT KNOW HOW TO MAKE AWAKENING MOVES WITH CORRECT PROPERTIES